robashaw/basisopt/doc/src/_tutorials/reduce.rst

 This example demonstrates how BasisOpt can be used to take a large, near-saturated basis set and reduce it in size until it reaches specific criteria.
 More specifically, the (18s13p) basis set of Partridge is obtained from the Basis Set Exchange, and functions are removed along with exponent re-optimization until a basis composition of (10s5p) is reached.
 The full example script can be found in ``examples/reduce/ne_reduce.py``.

-This example also demonstrates some of the visualisation capabilities of BasisOpt, which relies on Matplotlib.
+This tutorial also demonstrates some of the visualisation capabilities of BasisOpt, which relies on `Matplotlib <https://matplotlib.org>`_.

 Loading a basis from the Basis Set Exchange
 -------------------------------------------